Information Collection and Use

 If a user wishes to receive updates of materials listed on our site, we ask for contact information such as his or her e-mail address.

 Altman and Martin takes every precaution to protect our users’ information.
 When users submit sensitive information via our web site, their information is protected both online and off-line.
 All of our users’ information, not just the sensitive information mentioned above, is restricted in our offices.
 Only employees who need the information to perform a specific job (for example, our customer service representative) are granted access to personally identifiable information.
 All our employees are kept up-to-date on our security and privacy practices.
 Our employees are notified and/or reminded about the importance we place on privacy, and what they can do to ensure our customers’ information is protected.

 If a user’s personally identifiable information changes (such as your zip code), or if a user no longer desires our service, we will endeavor to provide a way to correct, update or remove that user’s personal data provided to us.
 This can usually be done by e-mailing the Altman and Martin.

-Users who no longer wish to receive our news updates may opt-out of receiving these communications by e-mailing Altman and Martin with Opt-Out in the subject line and the E-mail address you are recieving e-mails in the body.
+Users who no longer wish to receive our news updates may opt-out of receiving these communications by e-mailing Altman and Martin with Opt-Out in the subject line and the E-mail address you are receiving e-mails in the body.